xpdota/triggevent-site/pages/Timeline-Customization.md

 layout: default
 title: "Timeline Customizations"
 permalink: /pages/Timeline-Customizations/
 description: Triggevent is an FFXIV addon that supports Cactbot Timelines and includes a convenient editor.
-Want your entire mit plan on the timeline?
+Want timeline triggers for your entire mit plan?
 No Problem!
 ---

 # Timeline Customization